onnx/onnx/docs/ONNXIFI.md

 Hardware vendors are welcome to add their own extensions to ONNX backend interface.
 The backend interface offers several extension mechanisms:
 - Experimental, exotic, or vendor-specific operators can be supported in a private domain using NodeProto.domain attribute.
-- Vendor-provided ONNXIFI implementation can expose additional functions
+- Vendor-provided ONNXIFI implementation can expose additional functions.